Cyclic dominance in a two-person Rock-Scissors-Paper game: Concluding remarks

 \section{Concluding remarks}

-Making use of recent developments in the study of dynamical systems, particularly in the study of stability of heteroclinic cycles, we classify all the cycles of the RSP game according to their stability as a function of two parameters.
-These two parameters describe the payoff players receive when the outcome of their choice of actions is a tie and we allow the payoffs to range from almost as bad as a loss to almost as good as a win.
-We show that when at least one player has a negative payoff for a tie, low enough that the sum of payoffs for a tie is itself negative, then both players avoid any choice of action leading to a tie.
-This is a situation that is as stable as possible.
-The corresponding situation when the sum of payoffs for a tie is positive is not as stable, although it does exhibit some low level of stability if payoffs at a tie are high enough.
-This can be explained by the fact that if the players oscillate between a tie and a win for one (same) player, then the player that never wins is not very happy with the situation and tries to deviate.
-These results are consistent with numerical simulations and experiments referred throughout the current work and may help to clarify empirical examples of the RSP cycles discovered in nature and economics.
+We complete the study of the asymptotic behaviour in a RSP game governed by coupled replicator equations.
+It is a two-person (bimatrix) game with asymmetric players.
+Making use of recent developments in the study of dynamical systems, particularly in the study of stability of heteroclinic cycles, we classify three types of heteroclinic orbits for the two-person RSP game according to their stability as a function of two parameters.
+Such parameters describe the payoffs players receive when the outcome of their choice of actions is a tie.
+We allow them to range from almost as bad as a loss to almost as good as a win.
+Then we prove that if at least one player has a negative payoff for a tie, low enough that the sum of payoffs for a tie is itself negative, both players unilaterally avoid any choice of action leading to a tie.
+In the next stage game each player seeks the most favourable outcome towards the current opponent's strategy choice (the $C_0$-cycle).
+This is a situation that is stable in a strong sense for half of the two-parameter space.
+It is also consistent with the one-person (single-population) replicator dynamics where the heteroclinic cyclic on the boundary is asymptotically stable when it leads to payoffs that are higher than the equilibrium payoffs, and unstable if it leads to payoffs that are lower than the equilibrium payoffs.\footnote{We thank an anonymous reviewer for pointing this similarity out to us.}

+On the other hand, the behavioural adjustment when the sum of payoffs for a tie is positive is not as stable.
+Even so it does exhibit some low level of stability if the payoffs for a tie are sufficiently high.
+There is now an incentive to play for a tie.
+This can be explained by the fact that if one player oscillates between a tie and a win, then its opponent that never wins is not satisfied with the outcome and tries to draw the game successively (the $C_1$- and $C_2$-cycles).

+We observe that the stability regions for the $C_0$-, $C_1$- and $C_2$-cycles are disjoint.
+The heteroclinic cycles, $C_3$ and $C_4$, for which play goes through all possible combinations of outcomes are never stable.

+These stability results are consistent with numerical simulations and experiments referred throughout the current work and may help to clarify empirical examples of the RSP cycles discovered in nature and economics.